openreferral/specification/docs/hsds/serialization.md

 Instead of dereferencing and embedding objects such as in the canonical JSON serialization, each object can refer to others via its `id` property in the appropriate column.
 This makes `id` behave like a foreign key in this serialization.

 We provide an existing package descriptor generated directly from the canonical HSDS JSON Schema files.
 It is available [here](../../datapackage.json).
-Publishers should take this to support their Tabular Data Package serialization rather than develop their own `datapackage.json` file.
+Publishers should use this to support their Tabular Data Package serialization rather than develop their own `datapackage.json` file.

 Prior to HSDS 3.0, Tabular Data Packages were the primary publication format for HSDS data.